softlimit/theme-envy/readme.md

 ## Getting Started
 You can get started one of three ways:
-* With an empty directory structure
+* `npx theme-envy init` in an empty directory will give you the directory structure for Theme Envy.
-* By importing an existing theme from Github or a local directory
+* `npx theme-envy init https://github.com/Organization/repo.git --convert` imports an existing theme from Github and sets up Theme Envy
 * By running `npx theme-envy init` in an existing Shopify theme directory

 To get started with an existing theme, we can use Shopify's [Dawn](https://github.com/Shopify/dawn) as an example, but you can also specify a local path.